 Word and Picture Recall

 You are presented with a list of words or pictures and asked to recall as many as possible immediately after the presentation.
-These short-term memory tests assess verbal and visual short-term recollection.
+This short-term memory test assesses verbal and visual short-term recollection.

 Each short-term memory test can provide valuable insights into your cognitive abilities.